 Fit Tip: Train For Your Best Time

-If you are training to run a 5k, 10k or half marathon, you just might want to beat your number one opponent: YOU.
+It's the start of the road race season.
+If you're a regular runner and training for a 5K, 10K or half marathon, you likely have your sights set on beating your toughest opponent: YOU.
 Sure, the crowds and the like-minded runners around you are motivating, but there’s nothing quite as exhilarating as beating your own race time.
-Here are a few tips to help you improve your running time and establish that personal best.
+Here are a few tips to help you improve your running time and establish that elusive personal best.

 Cross-train.
 On days that you don’t run, strength train.
-Opt for plyometric movements for the cardiovascular conditioning and muscle building.
-Or, work your entire body by surprising it with all of your cross-training options: the elliptical, exercise bike, group exercise or circuit machines.
+Opt for plyometric movements for cardiovascular conditioning and muscle building.
+Or, work your entire body by surprising it with cross-training options like an elliptical, exercise bike, group exercise or circuit machines.

 Run hills.
-If you want to run your best time, power up some hills.
-Now don’t go tackling a mountain after only running on a treadmill or flat roads, but opt for rolling hills, a gradual climb and work up to bigger hills.
-Doing hill work can get you stronger faster, lifting your knees higher, increasing your muscles and your power.
+A good way to train for your best time is to power up some hills.
+Don’t go tackling a mountain after only running on a treadmill or flat roads, but opt for rolling hills and a gradual climb before working up to bigger hills.
+Doing hill work can get you stronger faster, and increase your power.
 Hills develop your aerobic capacity and your leg strength.

 Be consistent.
 A key to running your best time is to run consistently.
 You change your fitness level when you have a regular running schedule, and if you fall off the running wagon for a while, your fitness level for running falls too.
-Then you will be spending your time just getting back to where you were before.
+If that happens you'll end up spending your time just getting back to where you were before.
 Build up from your peak instead.
 When you start running at a good clip, keep it up.